According to www.nationalautismassociation.org nearly half (49%) of all children with Autism will attempt to elope from a safe or known environment.

 Dealing with Elopement in Public

 Reducing Risk- Before you go out in public with your child, explain to them where you are going.
 Use simple language at their cognitive level and talk about your expectations for their behavior.
-Explain that they need to stay near you, may need to hold your hand, and cannot walk away from you without asking first.
+Explain that they need to stay with you, and may need to hold your hand..
+I have had parents tell me "My child just wont hold my hand".
+Well... it isn't optional.
+State your expectation for behavior, and tie it to reinforcement.
+For example "You need to hold my hand in the store, and then you can have Ipad".
 Teach the child to respond to their name (verbally or nonverbally), and provide praise for them staying near you in public.
 Plan the outing in advance, know where the exits are, roughly how crowded it will be, if its near a busy street, etc. If possible take another adult with you to help catch the child if they attempt to elope.
 Consider getting an ID badge or bracelet for your child, and carry a recent photo ID of your child with you at all times.
 If the child is verbal, teach them to respond to safety questions such as “What’s your full name”, “What’s your phone number”, and “What’s your address”.

 Consequence Interventions- This would involve changing the way you react to your child wandering away, or attempting to wander away.
 Some children may wander away to gain your attention.
 Other children may wander away to escape you.
 It will vary according to the child.
 Once you determine why they are eloping, be sure not to give them the response they are seeking.
 If your child bolts at the grocery store because you strike up a conversation with another shopper, then do not provide huge amounts of attention for their elopement behavior.
 Go get the child with minimal eye contact and language, and bring them back where the cart is.
 You also want to be sure to show them how to get your attention appropriately.
-You can teach the child to request your attention, such as tapping you or saying your name.
-Practice appropriate behaviors for being in public, and staying near an adult.
-Use praise and reinforcement.
+You can teach the child to request your attention, such as tapping your shoulder.

 Dealing with Elopement in the Home

 Reducing Risk- Modify the home environment to make it safer.
 Install heavy duty deadbolt locks on the doors and windows.
 Install an alarm in the home, or consider security cameras.
 Consider placing bells or motion detectors on all doors.
 Talk to neighbors and explain that you have a child who wanders, and may not respond to their name.
 Make sure close neighbors have your contact information and a photo of your child, so if your child ever wanders into their yard they can call you immediately.
 If there are many people in the home (such as for a party) have at least 2 people keeping an eye on the child.
 Write and post house rules, and one of the rules should be that the child cannot go outside without permission.
-Go over the house rules regularly, using simple language the child can understand.
 Teach the child to respond to their name (verbally or nonverbally), and provide praise when they respond.
 Practice going into another room and calling the child, and provide reinforcement when they come find you.
 Consider getting an ID badge or bracelet for your child.
 If the child is verbal, teach them to respond to safety questions, such as “What’s your full name”, “What’s your phone number”, or “What’s your address”.

 Antecedent Interventions- This would involve changing the triggers that precede the child eloping.
 Start determining the triggers for the child attempting to elope.
 Many children display wandering behavior in the middle of the night if they can’t sleep.
 Other children wander away from home if they see something interesting outside, such as the ice cream truck driving by.
 Once you have identified the triggers, teach your child replacement behaviors.
 If they wander in the middle of the night teach them to stay in bed when they can’t sleep.
 If they wander outside to explore interesting items teach them that they need permission first.
 If the child is verbal they can request permission to go outside.
 If the child is nonverbal, you can make an “Outside” picture card.
 When the child brings you the picture card, they are allowed to go outside (with supervision).
 Put the picture card away at night, to signify that going outside at night is not an option.